mobify/workshop--adaptivejs-site/README.md

         font-weight: bold;
     }
     ```
-**Remember** to add the `_price` file to the list of compontent to the component list in `app/global/styles/_components.scss`.
+**Remember** to add the `price` component style file to the list of imorted components in `app/global/styles/_components.scss`.
 Save both your files in the editor when you are done.

 10. In your browser, view the potions category page.
 Refresh the page from Step 2 in Task A in this README.